OluwoleOyetoke/Computer_Vision_Using_TensorFlowLite/README.md

 # Computer_Vision_Using_TensorFlowLite

-On this project the AlexNet Convolution Neural Network is trained using traffic sign images from the German Road Traffic Sign Benchmark.
+On this project the AlexNet Convolutional Neural Network is trained using traffic sign images from the German Road Traffic Sign Benchmark.
 The initially trained network is then quantized/optimized for deployment on mobile devices using TensorFlowLite

 ## Project Steps

-1. Download German Traffic Sign Benchmark training images [from here](http://benchmark.ini.rub.de/Dataset/GTSRB_Final_Training_Images.zip)
+1. Download German Traffic Sign Benchmark Training Images [from here](http://benchmark.ini.rub.de/Dataset/GTSRB_Final_Training_Images.zip)
-2. Convert from .ppm to .jpg format
+2. Convert From .ppm to .jpg Format
-3. Label db folder appropriately
+3. Label db Folder Appropriately
-4. Convert dataset to TFRecord
+4. Convert Dataset to TFRecord
 5. Create CNN (alexnet)
-6. Train CNN using TFRecord data
+6. Train CNN Using TFRecord Data
-7. Test & evaluate trained model
+7. Test & Evaluate Trained Model
 8. Quantize/Tune/Optimize trained model for mobile deployment
-9. Test & evaluate tuned model
+9. Test & Evaluate Tuned Model

 ### Steps 1, 2 & 3: Get Dataset, Convert from .ppm to .jpeg & Label Appropriately
 The **DatasetConverter** folder contains the java program written to go through the GTSBR dataset, rename all its folders using the class name of the sets of images the folders contain.
 It also converts the image file types from .ppm to .jpeg